Which Student Loans Are Available for Graduate Students?

 Which One Is Better: Private or Federal?

 One benefit of a private loan though is that you might get a better interest rate.
 Federal loans are a product of fixed criteria.
 They don’t really look at you as a person but as a student.
 A private lender may take into account your good credit.
 Federal loans also typically don’t have a statute of limitations.
 This means that your debt may not be forgiven if you default.
 (This is separate from student loan forgiveness based on income.)
-Private loans may also tend to offer more flexible refinancing options.
+Private loans for grad school may also tend to offer more flexible refinancing options.

 We can’t stress enough how different lenders can be — even when they’re offering the same loan.
 Even lenders offering federal loans may each have their own rules and expectations.
 See what you should look for before you start applying: